BioDepot/BioDepot-workflow-builder/README.md

 To add this Dockerfile and build this Dockerfile:

 1\.
 Click on the Docker tab of the Python2 definition window.
-This is the rightmost tab and may require scrolling to see it .
+This is the rightmost tab and may require scrolling to see it.

 2\.
 Click on the blue folder button on  'Add Dockerfile' line and navigating to /tutorialFiles/Dockerfile.
 Then press the add button (rightmost button) to add the Dockerfile.
 A message should appear confirming that the fie has been added.

 3\.
 Click on the blue launch button to launch the image builder.
 Resize it by dragging th right corner and scroll to the bottom to see the open button.

-4\.Click on the the open button.
+4\.
+Click on the the open button.
 It should start in the Python2 widgets Dockerfiles directory.
 The Dockerfile should be there.
 Open the file.

-5\.Enter biodepot/cutadapt-demo:1.0 into the Image Name box and press the build button
+5\.
+Enter biodepot/cutadapt-demo:1.0 into the Image Name box and press the build button

 ### Save widget and load the workflow again